dxc-technology/halstack-react/lib/src/alert/readme.md

                 </li>
                 <li>
                     <strong>modal:</strong> In this mode it will be always an overlay layer behind the alert.
-                    <br>If onClose function is received it will be called if the X button is clicked or if the user clicks outside of the component.
+                    If onClose function is received it will be called if the X button is clicked or if the user clicks outside of the component.
 The alert should be displayed in the middle of the screen.
                 </li>
             </ul>
         </td>